rgbskills/fpv_open_racer/README.md

 * **28.5x45mm** hole pattern on the top plate to add Gopro mounts or any other 3d Printed add-ons
 * **CNC Millable with 3mm bit**

+# Recommendations
+* Use a three level stack: ESC, FC, and the last level should contain your VTX and RX
+* If you use a buzzer get a small 9*5.5mm one
+* UFL or MMCX VTX antenna
+* there are no zip tie slots for a reason
+* Nothing should be mounted on the top plate unless its a stand alone component like an HD camera.

 # Carbon parts
 * **BASE plate - 2mm**
 * **BOTTOM plate - 2mm**